impact-crater/impact-crater-core/README.md

     http://localhost:3000

 and you should see a game screen.
+The example template will setup a very simple game using the impact-crater classes that allow for network interaction.
+You will see a player that you can move with WASD keys.
+The tree entity is just a drone that moves on its own.
+If you look at the code you will see that none of the movement is being generated on the client.
+It's receiving all the movement commands from the server.

 ## Notes